Blog

 Islamic Education: An Evolving Practice through Time and Geography

-It was the third year of my Ph.D. when I was conversing with a Hui Muslim from China about my research in comparative contemporary Islamic education and their immediate reaction was, “Are there different types of Islamic education?”
-While it is true that “tawheed” (acknowledging God’s existence and unity) is always at the core of an Islamic way of learning…
+In the third year of my Ph.D., I was discussing my research in comparative contemporary Islamic education with a Hui Muslim from China, and they asked me, “Are there even different kinds?”
+It is true that “tawheed” (acknowledging God’s existence and unity) is always at the core of an Islamic way of learning and teaching, yet, considering the immense cultural,…

 Read More »